-Grade 11 and 12 or Law & Leadership
+Grades 11, 12, Law & Leadership required Credit .5

 This elective semester course addresses the struggle for civil rights in America from colonial times to the present, arising at both the state and federal level.
 Topics covered include slavery, Reconstruction, Jim Crow laws, the Great Migration, redlining, segregation, the Civil Rights movement, affirmative action, and anti-discrimination laws.
 U.S. legal principles and their application to debated policy are crucial to a survey of this subject.
 Incorporating primary and secondary sources in research and writing, students consider the real world consequence of civil rights legislation.